A Dry Christmas Tree Can Burn Like an Inferno

-This Video Has No Narration ...
-The Images Speak for Themselves.
+This Video Has No Narration...
+The Video Speaks for Itself

 Keeping a cut Christmas tree hydrated while it's in your home insures is will look better, drop fewer needles and, most important of all, become less of a fire hazard.
 Interestingly, a freshly cut tree can often resist burning even when exposed to a direct flame.
 That same tree, however, kept inside a heated home for weeks and not given adequate water, can turn into a tinder box, the likes of which are hard to imagine.